Aide financière

 If we cannot afford to pay the family contribution after an award is made, is there an appeals process?

-If you feel that you cannot pay the family contribution, please contact the Financial Aid Office and provide any additional documentation supporting your claim.
+If you feel that you cannot pay the family contribution, please contact the Financial Aid Office and provide additional documentation supporting your claim.

 If I still have questions about financial aid, who should I contact?